gkaf89/NCC-Trainings/docs/openmp/preparation.md

  $ ./a.out

  // output
- $ Hello world from master thread
+ $ Hello world from the master thread
    Hello world from thread id Hello world from thread id Hello world from thread id Hello world from thread id Hello world from thread id 4 from the team size of 1 from the team size of 20 from the team size of  from the team size of 555
  ```

-#### 11. Similarly for the hands-on session, we need to do the node reservation:
+#### 11. Similarly, for the hands-on session, we need to do the node reservation:
  - 11.1 For example, reservation
   ```
   $ salloc -A p200117 --res intro_openmp --partition=cpu --qos default -N 1 -t 02:30:00